Maanuj-Vora/Foxy/README.md

 - [x] Specific Admin Commands(Only shown in code)
 - [x] Specific Moderator Commands(Shown in help message)
-- [x] Greet New Member and Say Goodbye
+- [x] Greet New Members and Say Goodbye